 - Cistus incanus: A Mediterranean plant that is a potent source of polyphenols and antioxidants that support immune function, dissolves biofilms, supports the microbiome, and prevents infections caused by human immunodeficiency viruses.
 It also impedes the adherence of viral proteins to cells.

-- Broccoli sprout extract powder: Sulforaphane, a compound in broccoli, silences the activity of retroviruses, quells inflammation in the brain, and has shown success in cases of autism.
+- Broccoli sprout extract: Sulforaphane, a compound in broccoli, silences the activity of retroviruses, quells inflammation in the brain, and has shown success in cases of autism.
 You can sprout broccoli yourself at home.
 They do need to be chewed thoroughly in order to be converted to sulphoraphane.
 The dosage is one to two tablespoons per day.

 - St. John’s Wort: A leafy herb that has impressive ant-viral activity, and prevents viruses from fusing to host cell membranes.

 - Scutalaria root (Scullcap root): Scutalaria root is cytotoxic to human malignancies, is hepatic protective, and has been shown to have both antiviral and antibacterial properties.
-It inhibits the HIV-1 integrase and is one of the leading compounds used to prevent HIV infections.
+It inhibits the HIV-1 integrase enzyme and is one of the leading compounds used to prevent HIV infections.

 - Chlorella: Promotes the release of glyphosate and heavy metals like mercury and aluminum.

-- Reishi Mushrooms: The Ganoderma lucidum or Reishi mushroom contains polysaccharides, antioxidants, and triterpenoids that boost immunity, reduce inflammation, inhibit the progression of the retrovirus HIV-1, and prevents tumor growth by inducing apoptosis and inhibiting angiogenesis.
+- Reishi mushrooms: The Ganoderma lucidum or Reishi mushroom contains polysaccharides, antioxidants, and triterpenoids that boost immunity, reduce inflammation, inhibit the progression of the retrovirus HIV-1, and prevents tumor growth by inducing apoptosis and inhibiting angiogenesis.
 Read my post below to learn how to make Reishi tea in a crockpot using whole mushrooms.